×

 All about Diabase and Claystone Properties

 Know all about Diabase and Claystone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase belongs to Igneous Rocks while Claystone belongs to Sedimentary Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Claystone is Clastic.
 Diabase appears Vesicular and Claystone appears Rough and Dull.
-The luster of Diabase is not available while that of Claystone is dull.
+The luster of Diabase is while that of Claystone is dull.
 Diabase is available in dark grey to black colors whereas Claystone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Claystone are pottery.